Plan for PWR

 In addition to thinking about which sections best match your schedule, consider which themes most intrigue you.
 Watch course videos and read through the written descriptions on our PWR Courses site.
 Keeping scheduling constraints in mind, select seven sections which most appeal to you, whether because their topics relate to your intended field of study or offer you an opportunity to engage with issues or ideas that you haven’t had the opportunity to work with previously in an academic context.

-We try to get students into their highest choice possible, however if you don’t get your top choice, don’t worry: PWR courses share the same required assignment sequence, offer individual conferences for major assignments, feature comparable classroom activities, and require roughly the same amount of work.
+Our system will place students into their highest choice, however with hundreds of students in each quarter, not everyone will get their top choice, and yes, you could get your seventh pick.
+If you don’t get your top choice, don’t worry: PWR courses share the same required assignment sequence, offer individual conferences for major assignments, feature comparable classroom activities, and require roughly the same amount of work.
 Most importantly, the focus on writing, revision, rhetoric, and research is consistent across all PWR sections.
+Themes are intentionally broad enough to allow an exploration of many, many topics under one theme's umbrella.

 Plan for the first week